Velavee/qr-auth-generator/README.txt

 README.txt

 Instructions for Execution:
+Install dependencies with the following command:

+npm install

-The program prints the QR code and the TOTPs all with one command:
+The QR code and TOTPs are printed with a single command:

-node index.js
+node --harmony index.js

 Both the QR code and the TOTPs are printed to the terminal.
 In order to test the program, scan the QR code with Google Authenticator.
 The TOTPs should match